yw101004244/yw101004244.github.io/_pages/about.md

 Hi, everyone!
 I'm a second-year Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.
 It's a great fortunate to be advised by [Prof. Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).

-I am deeply interested in understanding trustworthy AI, with a focus on fairness and robustness.
-My enthusiasm lies in the fundamental exploration of those intriguing challenges.
+I am deeply interested in understanding trustworthy AI, particularly focusing on fairness and robustness.
+My enthusiasm lies in developing trustworthy AI solutions with theoretical insights.
 I welcome opportunities for collaboration and discussion!

 # Education
 ---